MozillaSecurity/FuzzManager/README.md

 buildFlags = --enable-optimize --enable-posix-nspr-emulation --enable-valgrind --enable-gczeal --target=i686-pc-linux-gnu --disable-tests --enable-debug
 ```

 Once this file is present, you can call `ProgramConfiguration.fromBinary` with your binary path and the configuration will be created from the file.
-You can add program arguments and environment variables through the provided `addProgramArguments` and `addEnvironmentVariables` methods afterwards.
-Finally, call `CrashInfo.fromRawCrashData` with all of the described data.
+You can add program arguments and environment variables through the provided `addProgramArguments` and `addEnvironmentVariables` methods afterward.
+Finally, call `CrashInfo.fromRawCrashData` with all the described data.
 Here's a simple example:

 ```
     # Note: This could fail and return None when the configuration is missing or throw if misconfigured